joshbegley/nyt-latest/README.md

-**Caught Between Two Countries, a Minnesota Resort Area Still Feels Lockdown Blues.**\
+**Caught Between Two Countries, a Minnesota Resort Area Still Feels Lockdown Blues**\
 `Covid may be waning.
 But businesses at the Northwest Angle, a tourist-dependent slice of Minnesota accessible by land only from Canada, still feel the pain.`\
 https://nytimes.com/2021/05/30/us/minnesota-covid-tourism.html?searchResultPosition=1